trizen/raku-rosettacode/programming_tasks/I/Inverted_syntax.md

 ```

 Perl 6 has a system of metaoperators that modify the characteristics of normal operators.
-Among these is the <tt>R</tt> metaoperator, which is able to reverse the arguments of most infix operators (including user-defined ones).
+Among these is the `R` metaoperator, which is able to reverse the arguments of most infix operators (including user-defined ones).
 So a reversed assignment is easy to write:

 ```perl